N550NLLANCAIR LEGACY FG2024-04-22 NTSB Accident Report

 Analysis

-On April 22, 2024, about 1826 central daylight time, a Lancair Legacy FG airplane, N550NL, was destroyed when it was involved in an accident near Spicewood, Texas.
+HISTORY OF FLIGHTOn April 22, 2024, about 1826 central daylight time, an experimental Lancair Legacy FG airplane, N550NL, was destroyed when it was involved in an accident near Spicewood, Texas.
 The pilot was fatally injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-Automatic Dependent Surveillance-Broadcast (ADS-B) data revealed the accident flight was the second flight of the day.
-The airplane departed Garner Field Airport (UVA), Uvalde, Texas about 1721 and was destined for the Spicewood Airport (88R), Spicewood, Texas.
-The airplane overflew the airport and entered a left traffic pattern for runway 17 at 88R.
+A review of ADS-B flight track data from the FAA revealed that the accident flight was the second flight of the day.
+The airplane departed from Garner Field Airport (UVA), Uvalde, Texas, about 1721 destined for Spicewood Airport (88R), Spicewood, Texas.
+The airplane flew over the airport and entered the traffic pattern for runway 17 about 1820.
+The last data point, at 1825:03, showed the airplane on a left base leg of the airport traffic pattern about 550 ft above ground level (agl).
+The ADS-B data did not capture the second landing attempt and subsequent go-around.

-A witness reported the first approach to land was “fast” and the airplane “ballooned.”
-There was a wind gust at the time and the pilot initiated a go-around.
+Another witness, located at the airport, reported the accident airplane’s first approach to land was “fast” and the airplane “ballooned.”
+There was a wind gust at the time, and the pilot initiated a go-around.
 On the second approach, the nose landing gear nearly struck the runway before the airplane banked to the left.
-The witness heard the engine increase in power and the airplane began to climb “straight up,” yawed to the left, and then went “straight down.”
+The witness heard the engine power increase, and the airplane began to climb “straight up,” yawed to the left, and then went “straight down.”
+PERSONNEL INFORMATIONThe pilot’s logbook was located in the wreckage and was mostly consumed by fire.
+A review of the logbook revealed that the pilot’s last flight review was completed on June 10, 2023.
+Thermal damage noted to the logbook precluded verification of the pilot’s total and recent flight experience in the make and model airplane.

-The accident site was located in a wooded area about 350 ft east of the runway.
+About 10 minutes after the accident, the RYW automated observation recorded wind from 170° at 6 kts gusting to 14 kts.
+AIRPORT INFORMATIONThe airplane’s maintenance logbooks were not available for review; however, the family provided the pilot’s mechanic logbook, which showed that he performed several maintenance tasks on the accident airplane, including adjustment of the propeller governor, two days before the accident flight.
+WRECKAGE AND IMPACT INFORMATIONThe accident site was located in a wooded area about 350 ft east of the runway.
 The airplane impacted the ground on a 125° magnetic heading and came to rest in an upright position on about a 210° magnetic heading about 20 ft from its initial point of impact.
-Portions of the airframe were consumed by a postimpact fire.
+The majority of the airplane was consumed by a postimpact fire.
 All major components of the airplane were present at the accident site.

+Partial flight control continuity was established throughout the airframe.
 The aileron and elevator push-pull control tubes were consumed by fire.
 The right rudder control cable remained attached to the rudder pedal assembly and was continuous to the rudder bellcrank.
-The left rudder control cable remained attached to the rudder bellcrank, and impact separated from the rudder pedal assembly.
+The left rudder control cable remained attached to the rudder bellcrank and was impact-separated from the rudder pedal assembly.
+The extension of the flap actuator corresponded to a full flap (40°) position.

 The engine came to rest inverted and exhibited impact and thermal damage.
 Borescope examination of the cylinders did not reveal any anomalies.
 The crankshaft was rotated via an accessory gear drive.
-Crankshaft, camshaft, and valvetrain continuity were confirmed to the rear accessory section of the engine, and thumb compression and suction was attained on all four cylinders.
-Thermal damage precluded field test of the ignition system.
+Crankshaft, camshaft, and valvetrain continuity were confirmed to the rear accessory section of the engine, and thumb compression and suction were attained on all four cylinders.
+Thermal damage precluded functional testing of the ignition system.
 No anomalies were noted during the examination of the fuel system.

 Data Source